 So I finally did what I should have done in the beginning and researched gluten-free cake baking a bit more.

-And discovered that yes, gluten-free flours absorb more moisture, so you should increase wet ingredients!
-And on top of that you should increase ingredients like baking powder or baking soda by 25%.
+After doing some research I quickly discovered that yes, gluten-free flours absorb more moisture, so you should increase wet ingredients!
+And on top of that you might want to consider increasing ingredients like baking powder or baking soda by 25% too.

 And topped with some vegan ganache frosting, this was a cake that made a lot of people very happy I can tell you!